IsabellaRocha/Final_Systems/README.md

 ## Project: Car Rental Management System ##
 Team Members: Joseph Lee, Isabella Rocha

+Our project is a management system for a hypothetical car rental service.
+Users may rent and return cars.
+Users may request specific models and may specify on what days they will need it.
+Users may also cancel requests and return the cars earlier.
+However, if all cars available in that model are currently rented out, they will have to wait for a car to be returned if they want to rent it.

+Instructions:
+* When you are opening the program for the first time, please run make in order to compile all the files, and then run ./control -c in order to create the shared memory
+* After that, simply run make run and follow the prompts on the screen, making sure to type your inputs in all lower case

+Features:
+* Creating and logging into accounts using files
+* Renting and returning cars using shared memory and semaphores
+* Running subprocesses using exec and forking

 # Devlog #
 * 1/5
   * Isabella: Created a headers file with a vehicle struct and a make file